 Leadership consists of a learnable set of practices that can be deciphered and understood.
 Developing leadership potential is about acquiring proficiencies in key areas that leverage pre-existing skills and expertise, and applying those proficiencies in ways that improve organizational performance.
 In this course, you will revisit what you have learned about the many aspects of leadership and apply this learning to analyze a leadership issue in your own organization.

-LLCP 598: Capstone is the final course for students completing the Post-Baccalaureate Diploma in Leadership and Management (PBDLM).
+LLCP 598: Capstone is the final course for students completing the Graduate Diploma in Leadership and Management (GDLM).

 Through this course, learners will be able to:

 - identify and discuss the importance of a specific business issue in their own organization;

 - critically examine the specific issue while referring to relevant scholarship;

 - describe and discuss the essential lessons learned through analysis of the identified business issue, and make recommendations for change/improvements.